-Our Future of Work applications help brands manage their customer engagement work and their modern workforce across the enterprise - empowering a workforce of humans and bots, enabling connected work across all silos, and driving real-time work actions.
-Within this solution area, we offer applications for the following purposes:
+Our Workforce Engagement applications help brands manage their customer engagement work and their workforce across the enterprise.
+From the contact center to the back office and branch, these applications enable brands to empower a workforce of humans and bots, enable connected work across all silos, and drive real-time work actions.
+We offer applications for the following:

-- Forecasting & Scheduling: Understand the work needed to meet and exceed customer expectations, determine the optimal resourcing strategy to address it with employees and automation, and provide staff across all customer touchpoints with flexible scheduling options for balancing work and personal needs. - Quality & Compliance: Use automation and analytics to make customer interactions across both attended and self-service channels more pleasant, productive, and secure, while empowering employees with the skills they need to deliver outstanding service.

-- Interaction Insights: Extract insights from structured and unstructured customer interactions and activities across the enterprise to drive strategy, productivity, customer loyalty, and revenue. - Real-Time Work: Support in-the-moment workforce activities with workflows, guidance, assistance, and automation to enhance customer experiences, workforce engagement, and compliance, while reducing operating costs. - Self-Service: Connect customers and employees with the information, resources, and support they need, when they need it, across voice and digital channels for improved experiences, business-changing insights, and rapid return on investment. - Case Management: Improve employee efficiency, time to resolution, compliance, and customer satisfaction with workflows and automation that simplify and expedite case handling.
-Provide seamless customer experiences across email, messaging, chat, and secure messaging. - Knowledge Management: Help agents deliver stellar service with tools for accessing content across the organization, delivering consistent, compliant answers, and achieving compliance with regulations and processes.
+- Forecasting & Scheduling: Understand the work needed to meet and exceed customer expectations, determine the optimal resourcing strategy to address customer expectations with a combination of employee input and automation, and provide staff across all customer touchpoints and across the enterprise with flexible scheduling options for balancing work and personal needs. - Quality & Compliance: Use automation and workflows to make customer interactions across both attended and self-service voice and digital channels more pleasant, productive, and secure, while empowering employees with the skills they need to deliver outstanding performance. - Interaction Insights: Extract insights from structured and unstructured customer interactions and activities across the enterprise to drive strategy, productivity, customer loyalty, and revenue. - Real-Time Work: Support in-the-moment workforce activities with workflows, guidance, assistance, and automation to enhance customer experiences, workforce engagement, and compliance, while reducing operating costs.